Now is the best time to explore ghost hunting. It’s an opportunity to encounter paranormal activity on a personal level.

 What I use: It’s not impressive to look at, but I still use the Ghost Meter Pro.
 It may have been an “as seen on TV” product, but – from my experience – it really does work.)

 My main camera is an old-school Nikon Coolpix, because it uses standard AA batteries.
-In a dramatically haunted location that may drain batteries quickly, it’s easy to reload the camera from a supply of inexpensive batteries in my backpack.
+In a dramatically haunted location that may drain batteries quickly, it’s easy to reload the camera with batteries from my backpack.
 Or, someone can dash to the nearest convenience store to buy replacements.

-For nearly a decade, too many restaurants, hotels, and tourist traps tried to claim a resident ghost.
+For nearly a decade, too many restaurants, hotels, and businesses tried to claim a resident ghost.

 Ghost hunters visited – and sometimes paid a hefty admission fee – but left disappointed.